 - One of our congregational approaches to reconciliation among Indigenous and non-Indigenous peoples, the Canadian Unitarian Council’s Truth, Healing and Reconciliation programs offer opportunities for learning, experience, and reflection on Canada’s history of Indian Residential Schools.
 With levels for children, youth, and adults, we hope to run at least one level every year.

 - Similar to the money track, we’ll offer a different program each year about grieving, end-of-life, and/or death and dying.
 Programs will be intended to help people become comfortable talking about these areas of life; deepen connections; and align end-of-life choices with UU values.

 - Our Whole Lives (OWL) sexuality education is a lifespan program, offering two levels for children, two for youth, and three for adults.
 We plan to provide one or more level every year.
 In 2018-19, OWL will be offered to 6-7 year olds; 9-10 year olds; and junior high youth.
 Watch for OWL for Elders in the 2019-20 church year!

-In additional to these annual offerings, each year we’ll do a deep dive into a particular topic.
-Next year, we’ll offer Harvest the Power, which provides leadership skill development that goes hand-in-hand with faith development.
-The program helps lay leaders grow in spirit as they grow as leaders.
-They need a broad range of skills, both technical and visionary.
-This program’s workshops offer opportunities for both new and experienced leaders to enrich the skills they bring to their leadership and to experience their leadership journey as a Unitarian Universalist faith journey.
+Harvest the Power provides leadership skill development that goes hand-in-hand with faith development.
+The program helps you grow in spirit as you grow skills.
+Today’s leaders operate at a time of rapid cultural change, both in and outside our congregations.
+Leaders need a broad range of skills, both technical and visionary.
+This year-long (6 session) program offers opportunities for both new and experienced leaders to enrich the skills they bring to their roles and to experience their leadership journey as a Unitarian Universalist faith journey.